SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

-The `format` method is currently static, which means it doesn't belong to the class it's defined in since it doesn't use any of its fields.
+The `format` method is currently static, which means it doesn't belong to the class it's defined in, since it doesn't use any of its fields.
 However, it makes use of the fields of the `Task` class, so it should be moved to the `Task` class itself.
 To do this, we can simply
-remove the `static` keyword and then, using a tool like `IntelliJ`, press `F6` to refactor the method and move it to the `Task` class.
+remove the `static` keyword and then, move it to the `Task` class.

 The `Task` and `TaskList` are shown below: